Evansdava/knight-api/docs/README.md

 `/random`
 ```
 {
-    "phrase": "I'm better than you",
+    phrase: "I'm better than you",
-    "translated": "I'm no hedge-born knave, tis true!"
+    translated: "I'm no hedge-born knave, tis true!"
 }
 ```